-It is open to all companies from the exhibition industry (organisers, venues, service providers, associations), whether they are UFI members or not, and is free of charge.
+The application is open to all companies from the exhibition industry (organisers, venues, service providers, associations), whether they are UFI members or not.
+Collaborative entries, involving groups of organizations, including some from outside the exhibition industry are welcome.

 GUIDELINES AND CRITERIA